Glossary of terms - Common terms

 A way for copyright holders (creators or other rightsholders) to grant the general public the legal permission to freely use their work.
 Under the Erasmus+ Open Access Requirement, any such open license must permit at least use, adaptation and distribution.
 The open license should be indicated on the work itself or wherever the work is distributed.
 Educational materials with an open license are called Open Educational Resources (OERs).

-Erasmus+ participants are those individuals who are fully involved in a project and who may receive part of the European Union grant intended to cover their costs of participation (notably travel and subsistence).
+Individual who is fully involved in a project and who may receive European Union funding intended to cover the costs of participation (notably travel and subsistence).

-An organisation or informal group of young people involved in a Erasmus+ project, as either applicant or partner.
+An organisation or informal group of young people involved in a Erasmus+ project, as either coordinator or partner.

-a partner organisations is an organisation formally involved in the project (co-beneficiaries) but not taking the role of applicant.
+a partner organisations is an organisation formally involved in the project (co-beneficiaries) but not taking the role of coordinator.

 An agreement between a group of institutions or organisations to carry out joint activities and projects.